Monday, January 26, 2009

 plays the pan flutes that will be theirs.

-Outside the entrance to the convention center is the Opera Pampa.
-It served as the parade grounds for the Sociedad Rural Argentina, an association of wealthy landowners from all over the country founded in 1866.
+an association of wealthy landowners from all over the country founded in 1866.
 During their annual meetings in Buenos Aires, they would parade their most prized animals, along with their gaucho workers, and compete for awards.

-The subway is packed as tight as a trailer park tube top.
 We just eke in, grab a pole and breathe.
 When we get out we notice that it has started raining.
 It’s still warm though.
 We head to the disco for dinner again and pick up some local beer.
 It is very tasty and we thoroughly enjoy our beer night together.
 Outside there is a loud lightning storm as we drift off to sleep.